Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Discussion and Implications

+\paragraph{Differences} As highlighted in the literature review that we updated~\cite{Rameder2022}, we confirm that some vulnerabilities describe specific, limited cases of a broader problem.
+Therefore, we organized our taxonomy into more levels to facilitate understanding of the high-level problems.
+This structure also allows us to highlight specific vulnerabilities that could arise from high-level issues.
 A significant contribution concerns the vulnerability categories identified and utilized in our taxonomy.
 We have brought clarity to the taxonomy by using the various categories identified in the main taxonomies found in the literature.
-In particular, we focused on taxonomies that attempt to sort and classify vulnerabilities according to their causes or effects, using specific categories.
+In particular, we focused on taxonomies that classify vulnerabilities by their causes or effects, using specific categories.
 We have observed that the intersection of categories from different taxonomies, such as \citeA{li2024static, vidal2024openscv}\cite{Rameder2022}, does not yield a complete set to categorize all vulnerabilities present in the literature.
-In our taxonomy, we first included categories common to the main taxonomies and then added those that were partially covered by a few taxonomies.
+In our taxonomy, we first included categories common to the main taxonomies, then added those partially covered by a few of them.
 For example, the taxonomy of Li \etal~\citeA{li2024static} includes the category Storage and Memory, not present in previous taxonomies like OpenSCV~\citeA{vidal2024openscv} or the one of Rameder \etal~\cite{Rameder2022}.
 We decided to include the category in our taxonomy to better categorize vulnerabilities related to the incorrect use of memory or storage.
-Another example concerns vulnerabilities related to the libraries.
-OpenSCV~\citeA{vidal2024openscv}, for example, does not delve into the misuse of libraries and the vulnerabilities related to them, introduced in a previous study by Huang \etal~\citeA{Huang2024Revealing}.
-We have dedicated a category to library vulnerabilities also because according to Huang \etal~\citeA{Huang2024Revealing}, vulnerable libraries are still spreading after fixed library versions are released, which means 11A, 11B, and 11C are long-term risks to contract security.
+Another example concerns vulnerabilities in libraries.
+OpenSCV~\citeA{vidal2024openscv}, for instance, does not delve into the misuse of libraries and the vulnerabilities they introduce, as discussed in a previous study by Huang \etal~\citeA{Huang2024Revealing}.
+We have dedicated a category to library vulnerabilities also because according to Huang \etal~\citeA{Huang2024Revealing}, vulnerable libraries are still spreading after fixed library versions are released, which means 10A, 10B, and 10C are long-term risks to contract security.
 Another new category concerns the vulnerabilities considered by Zhang \etal~\citeA{Z.ZhangEtAl2023} as Machine Unauditable Bugs (MUBs), which are not detectable with static analysis and require a deeper semantic understanding of the code.
-The category also includes the severe Price oracle manipulation vulnerability (12A).
+The category also includes the severe Price oracle manipulation vulnerability (11A).
 Finally, we have introduced a category for vulnerabilities that may occur in cross-chain systems.
 This last category highlights the main issues that can arise when using two or more blockchains together in a system.